-My research is at the boundary between Mathematics and Computer Science and focuses on building tools to manipulate fundamental convex analysis objects thereby giving more insight into the structure of optimization problems.
-It is conveniently summarized as Computational Convex Analysis and involves investigating hybrid symbolic-numerical algorithms.
+- designing new algorithms in Computer-Aided Convex Analysis to compute operators arising in convex analysis.
+The focus is on building tools to manipulate fundamental convex analysis objects thereby giving more insight into the structure of optimization problems.
+The field is conveniently summarized as Computational Convex Analysis and involves investigating hybrid symbolic-numerical algorithms.

 Join the Centre for Optimization Convex Analysis and Nonsmooth Analysis, an active, fun, small, but dedicated group of researchers and students with interest in Optimization and Analysis.
 Enjoy campus life in the beautiful city of Kelowna, at the shores of Lake Okanagan, and nestled right between the Rocky Mountains and Vancouver.